ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

     In {{site.data.keyword.openshiftshort}}, a project is a Kubernetes namespace with additional annotations.
     {:tip}

-2. Clone the Istio repository that includes the samples
+2. Clone the Istio repository that includes the Bookinfo sample
    ```sh
    git clone https://github.com/Maistra/istio
    cd istio/samples/bookinfo/platform/kube